pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "I shall not waste my days in trying to prolong them."
 --Ian Flemming

+"Summer came in on a Sunday
+Hit me like a drunk on the subway
+Oh baby I basked in the violence
+tulips and vines and the violets"
+--Flipturn, *Sad Disco*

+"Is that what you thought,
+that life owes you love?
+Well God bless your heart."
+--Flipturn, *Something You Needed*

 *"What is the best beauty advice you've ever been given?"*
 "I never felt beautiful growing up.
 I had freckles, red hair and pale lashes.
 I didn't tan, and I was stick thin.
 Usually redheads \[were\] portrayed as the geeky ugly girl or the mean one in movies and on TV.
 It wasn't like today where you have loads of gorgeous redhead actresses.